Sagarkumardas2002/Raiqa_health_assesment/README.md

 - Automatically resets the counter to 0 after adding to the list.

 ### **List View**
 - Displays all added numbers in a scrollable container.
 - Shows the position/index of each number.
 - Remove specific numbers from the list.
 - Reset the entire list.
 - Sort list in ascending (`↓`) or descending (`↑`) order.
 - Persistent data storage using `localStorage`.
+- Indicated the highest value with green background and smallest value with red background.

 ---